OJALAB/paper-job-ads-classifier/README.md

     - raw codes for preparing the data (sampling etc)
     - processing the results
 -   `figs/`
-     - igures for the paper
+     - figures for the paper
 -   `results/`:
     - results from python (`pickle` files)
     - `models-accuracy.xlsx` -- MS Excel file with results for each model